pimutils/khal/doc/source/hacking.rst

 apply to all further recurrence instances.

-Because it is possible that an event already in the database consists of a master event and at least one child event gets updated and than consists only of a master event, we currently *delete* all events with the same UID from the database when inserting or updating a new event.
+Because it is possible that an event already in the database consists of a master event and at least one child event gets updated and then consists only of a master event, we currently *delete* all events with the same UID from the database when inserting or updating a new event.
 But this means that we need to update an event always at once (master and all child events) at the same